vp-82/Data-Engineering-2023-HS/Week_04/02_Clooud_Composer_Task_Descripion.md

 # Your code starts here

 # Task 1: Define the Variables
-# HINT: Define your variables (dataset_name, table_name, gcs_bucket, gcs_schema_object) using the given hints in the task description.
+# HINT: Define your variables (dataset_name, table_name, gcs_bucket) using the given hints in the task description.

 schema_fileds = [
     {"name": "INCIDENT_NUMBER", "type": "STRING", "mode": "NULLABLE"},